-To diagnose vaginitis, your doctor is likely to:
+To diagnose vaginitis, your health care provider is likely to:

 - Review your medical history.
 This includes your history of vaginal or sexually transmitted infections.

 - Perform a pelvic exam.
-During the pelvic exam, your doctor may use an instrument (speculum) to look inside your vagina for inflammation and abnormal discharge.
+During the pelvic exam, your health care provider might use an instrument (speculum) to look inside your vagina for inflammation and discharge.

 - Collect a sample for lab testing.
-Your doctor might collect a sample of cervical or vaginal discharge for lab testing to confirm what kind of vaginitis you have.
+Your health care provider might collect a sample of cervical or vaginal discharge for lab testing to confirm what kind of vaginitis you have.

 - Perform pH testing.
-Your doctor might test your vaginal pH by applying a pH test stick or pH paper to the wall of your vagina.
+Your health care provider might test your vaginal pH by applying a pH test stick or pH paper to the wall of your vagina.
 An elevated pH can indicate either bacteria vaginosis or trichomoniasis.
 However, pH testing alone is not a reliable diagnostic test.

 A variety of organisms and conditions can cause vaginitis, so treatment targets the specific cause:

 - Trichomoniasis.
-Your doctor may prescribe metronidazole (Flagyl) or tinidazole (Tindamax) tablets.
+Your health care provider may prescribe metronidazole (Flagyl) or tinidazole (Tindamax) tablets.

 - Genitourinary syndrome of menopause (vaginal atrophy).
-Estrogen — in the form of vaginal creams, tablets or rings — can effectively treat this condition.
-This treatment is available by prescription from your doctor, after other risk factors and possible complications are reviewed.
+Estrogen — in the form of vaginal creams, tablets or rings — can treat this condition.
+This treatment is available by prescription from your health care provider, after other risk factors and possible complications are reviewed.

 - Noninfectious vaginitis.
 To treat this type of vaginitis, you need to pinpoint the source of the irritation and avoid it.
 Possible sources include new soap, laundry detergent, sanitary napkins or tampons.